Struggleton/Delfinovin/README.md

 	- For the controller settings:
 		-  Enable Rumble - When enabled, controllers will receive haptic feedback (rumble.)

-		-   Enable Digital Triggers - When enabled, instead of using analog values, the triggers will consider any press a full press (digital)
+		-   Enable Digital Triggers - When enabled, the digital button of the triggers will be enabled.
+Button/trigger layouts will be swapped.

 		-   SwapAB / SwapXY - Swaps the button layout of the face buttons.